Fractionally-Supervised Classification: Mixture Models and Classification

-To maximize (\ref{osbclass}) with respect to $\bTheta$, we make use of the expectation maximization (EM) algorithm \cite{dempster77}.
-The EM algorithm is based on the observed data ($\mx,\mz_1)$ plus the missing data~$\mz_2$.
-We denote the so-called complete-data by $(\mx, \mz)$, where $\mz = (\mz_1^\top, \mz_2^\top)^\top$.
-The \textit{complete-data likelihood function} of $\bTheta$, given the complete-data $(\mx, \mz)$, is given by
+where $G$ is the number of classes amongst the labelled observations and $H\geq G$ is the number of components in the fitted model.
+To maximize (\ref{osbclass}) with respect to $\bTheta$, we make use of the expectation maximization (EM) algorithm \citep{dempster77}.
+The EM algorithm uses the so-called complete-data, which we denote by $D_\text{c} := \{\mx, \mz\}$, where $\mz = (\mz_1^\top, \mz_2^\top)^\top$.
+The {complete-data likelihood function} for $\bTheta$ given the complete-data $D_\text{c}$ is given by